 At Traction Tools, we’re fond of using simple collaborative tools that get the job like, like Trello.
 Find applications like Trello that are easy to use, quick to learn, and flexible enough for your needs.
 Don’t get sucked in by fancy bells and whistles—sometimes simplest is best!

-You’d be surprised how much important information is informally shared around the office.
-Your offsite team doesn’t have the privilege of picking up that information, so it’s easy for critical details to slip through the cracks.
+You’d be surprised how much information is informally shared around the office.
+Your offsite team can’t exactly have casual work chats over the coffee machine, so it’s easy for critical details to slip through the cracks.
 Be sure to communicate everything.
-Go overboard—don’t make any assumptions.
 Tell backstories, connect the dots, fill in all the details.

 Afraid you’re overdoing it?
-You probably aren’t.
-Your virtual team is constantly out of context, so they benefit by being reoriented—even multiple times.
+You almost definitely aren’t.
 But if you’re still worried about overcommunicating, just ask!

 Just because there’s no water cooler to gather around, that doesn’t mean you can’t get to know each other.
 The most successful teams know and enjoy each other—and that goes double for virtual teams.
 Some ideas: